openmindednewby/Identity.Keycloak/src/Identity.Keycloak/README.md

 ## Testing

-Unit tests are provided in the `OnlineMenu.Identity.Keycloak.Tests` project.
+Unit tests are provided in the `Identity.Keycloak.Tests` project.

 ```bash
 dotnet test